datastory-org/ep-election-turnout/README.md

 # European Parliament Elections Turnout

 The goal of this project is to collect detailed voter turnout statistics from every country participating in the 2014 European Parliament elections.
-There are 28 countries in total with various administrative systems.

 ## Contribute